vk-cs/docs-public/docs/en/networks/vnet/concepts/ips-and-inet/ips-and-inet.md

 Up to 8 IP addresses can be bound to a single anycast IP address, and all IP addresses must be of the same type.

 The number of anycast IP addresses per project is limited by [quotas](/en/tools-for-using-services/account/concepts/quotasandlimits#other_parameters_2e315f40).

 If the anycast IP addresses quota in your project is higher than 0, the maximum number of anycast IP addresses not attached to virtual machines is 1.

+If the anycast IP addresses quota in your project is higher than 0, the maximum number of anycast IP addresses not attached to virtual machines is 1.